-- View a map showing Seattle's census tracts and zip code areas; - View an interactive map showing Seattle's boundary lines with instructions for using the interactive map.

-7. What does it mean to work in Seattle on an occasional basis?
+- a.
+View a map showing Seattle's census tracts and zip code areas; - b.
+View an interactive map showing Seattle's boundary lines; - c.
+View instructions for using the interactive map. - 7.
+What does it mean to work in Seattle on an occasional basis?
+Employees who are typically based outside of the Seattle and perform work in Seattle

-Employees who are typically based outside of the Seattle and perform work in Seattle on an irregular basis (i.e. not regularly scheduled) are considered to work in Seattle on an occasional basis.
+Seattle Office of Labor Standards (last updated 10/25/16, 12/21/2017; 12/21/18) Note - The information provided in this document is not intended as legal advice and should not be used as a substitute for laws and regulations. on an irregular basis (i.e. not regularly scheduled) are considered to work in Seattle on an occasional basis.
 Employees who work in Seattle on an occasional basis are covered by the Seattle minimum wage after working more than two hours within Seattle city limits during a two-week period.
 Once employees meet this threshold requirement, all hours worked in Seattle are covered by the Seattle minimum wage for that pay period.

-- 8. How does an employer determine what two-week period to use for occasional basis employees?
+8. How does an employer determine what two-week period to use for occasional basis employees?

 Employers can choose how to determine a two-week period as long as it is consecutive and consistently applied.
 The two-week period can be a calendar period, pay period, or a rolling period measured forward or backward from the first hour worked in Seattle.
-(See SHRR 90-040.3 Two-week period.) - 9.
-Who is responsible for tracking the hours of an employee who occasionally works in Seattle?
+(See SHRR 90-040.3 Two-week period.)

+9. Who is responsible for tracking the hours of an employee who occasionally works in Seattle?

 Employers may require employees to track their own hours.
 However, employers are responsible for providing their employees with information about the Minimum Wage Ordinance.
 They also must make sure that their employees have the ability to track the hours they work in Seattle.
 Additionally, employers must retain records documenting payment of the Seattle minimum wage and minimum compensation for all Seattle hours.